KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Feedback.md

 This article describes the KeyboardKit feedback engine.

-In KeyboardKit, keyboards can trigger audio and haptic feedback as the user interacts with the keyboard, for instance when typing, deleting backwards, long pressing space, etc.
+Feedback is an important part of the typing experience, where the keyboard can play audio and trigger haptic feedback to indicate that the user has tapped a key or performed an action.

-Feedback can be triggered with a ``KeyboardActionHandler``, or by triggering the ``AudioFeedback`` and ``HapticFeedback`` feedback types directly.
+In KeyboardKit, feedback can be triggered with a ``KeyboardActionHandler``, or by triggering the ``AudioFeedback`` and ``HapticFeedback`` feedback types directly.